 During lockdown, you are more likely to snack more between meals, making your mealtimes disappear into chaos.
 Boredom, stress, and loneliness all play a part in driving you to the snack cupboard.
 The result is your blood sugar levels going on a rollercoaster, so you keep feeling you need to eat something in order to stay happy.
 But it’s not all bad news.
-Lockdown can be a force for good, and here is what you can do to improve your diet and take control back of your eating habits.
+Lockdown can be a force for good, and here is what you can do to keep up healthy diet during lockdown.

 Build your schedule to include chunks of time for work, exercise, eating, and interacting with others so you are less likely to feel like the day is a big empty space – that usually leads to unnecessary snacking.